-Evaluating these real-world performance interactions between the DNS client and server was only possible in full trace-driven experiments, since there no generic model for TCP query processing in DNS servers.
-Our experiments shows the effect of TCP connection reuse although the TCP query latency is still noticeably larger than UDP, providing much greater confidence to testbed experiments with synthetic traffic and modeling [24].
-Our use of real traces and server software also showed an unexpected increase in TCP query latency for large client RTTs.
+Evaluating these real-world performance interactions between the DNS client and server was only possible in full trace-driven experiments, since there no generic model for TCP and TLS query processing in DNS servers.
+Our experiments shows the effect of TCP connection reuse although the query latency of TCP and TLS is still larger than UDP, providing much greater confidence to testbed experiments with synthetic traffic and modeling [33].
+Our use of real traces and server software also showed an unexpected increase in median query latency of TLS for large client RTTs.